vadien/vadien/README.md

-#### 🌱 Current focus
+# Current focus
 - The basics - [Coding Interview University](https://github.com/jwasham/coding-interview-university)
+- JavaScript
   - "Tank game" - A personal project to practice basic OOP principles and code structure in JS.

+# Future goals
+- Python
+- A lower-level language

 <!--
 **vadien/vadien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.